NetOpWibby/DSGN/thoughts/_posts/2015-04-27-my-brackets-setup.md

 ### Indent Guides[*](https://github.com/lkcampbell/brackets-indent-guides)
 * Show indent guides in the code editor.

 I modify this in my preferences file to show as dotted lines.
 Just looks cleaner IMO, than the default solid line.
+Note that after you install this plugin and restart Brackets, you will have to enable Indent Guides via the `View` menu.
+To make the guides dotted, go to the `Debug` menu and select `Open Preferences File`.
+Add this line to that file and it will update immediately:

+<code><pre>
+	"brackets-indent-guides.guideStyle": "dotted"
+</pre></code>